 Electric utility customers spent about $5.8 billion on energy efficiency programs in 2016 to cost-effectively offset a portion of growth in U.S. power needs.
 That, in turn, affects the need for investment in new electricity infrastructure, across generation, transmission and distribution systems.
 A new study by Berkeley Lab provides a bottom-up assessment of the potential impact of existing and likely state policies and market conditions to promote or constrain future spending and savings for electricity efficiency programs funded by utility customers in all U.S. states.

-A public webinar on the report, The Future of U.S. Electricity Efficiency Programs Funded by Utility Customers: Program Spending and Savings Projections to 2030, will be offered on December 12, 2018, 10 a.m. to 11:15 a.m.
-Pacific.
-Register for the free webinar here.
+A public webinar on the report, The Future of U.S. Electricity Efficiency Programs Funded by Utility Customers: Program Spending and Savings Projections to 2030,was held on December 12, 2018 and a recording of that webinar is posted here.

 The new study includes three scenarios—low, medium and high cases—for 2030, with projections of spending and savings for interim years (Figures 1 and 2).